cmm1382/Visualization/OpenGL/ReadMe.md

 The goal of the project is to model a simple animatronic with realistic materials and lighting in C++ OpenGL.

+The robot arm is rendered in a black background with a point light source represented by a white cube (the lamp mentioned above).
+Arm can extend and retract upper and lower arm, rotate around Y axis, open and close fingers.
+Material for arm is chrome, material for fingers is red plastic.
+Material specs from http://devernay.free.fr/cours/opengl/materials.html.
+Header, shader, and source files adapted from ones provided at https://learnopengl.com.

 ## Source code:
 - illumination.cpp